robitalec/ScaleInMultilayerNetworks/paper/manuscript-trad.md

 strength increased at time window position \~20 for summer and winter layers and, while summer layers continued to increase, winter layers showed a decrease in graph strength at time window position \~35 (Figure
-@ref(fig:winpos)a).
-Layer relevance increased across moving window positions for summer layers and slightly decreased for winter layers (Figure @ref(fig:winpos)b).
+<a href="#fig:winpos">7</a>a).
+Layer relevance increased across moving
+window positions for summer layers and slightly decreased for winter layers (Figure <a href="#fig:winpos">7</a>b).
 These results indicate increased connectivity in summer layers and slightly decreasing connectivity at shifted winter time windows.
-Layer similarity was relatively stable across moving window positions except for a sharp decline at window position \~28 in forage and open layers (Figure @ref(fig:winpos) c).
+Layer similarity was relatively stable across moving window positions except for a sharp decline at window position \~28 in forage and open layers (Figure
-Connective redundancy showed a marginal increase with increasing window position indicating individuals had more of the same neighbours in each habitat network (Figure @ref(fig:winpos) d).
+<a href="#fig:winpos">7</a> c).
+Connective redundancy showed a marginal
+increase with increasing window position indicating individuals had more of the same neighbours in each habitat network (Figure
+<a href="#fig:winpos">7</a> d).

 <!-- Figure: metrics by social scale -->

-(ref:socres) Varying scale in social threshold.
-For each social threshold, multilayer networks were constructed of caribou social associations (*Rangifer tarandus*, n = 14 females) on Fogo Island, Newfoundland in summer 2017 and winter 2018 across three habitat classes (forage, forest, and open).
-A) Mean graph strength across individuals showed an increase for winter network layers while summer network layers had consistently weak connections.
-B) Mean layer relevance was increased for winter layers between 5 m and 50 m, otherwise stable for all social thresholds \>50 m for winter and all social thresholds for summer.
-C) Similarity of network layers across seasons and within habitat classes (e.g. open summer compared to open winter) was relatively stable for all habitat class layers.
-D) Mean connective redundancy across individuals showed an increase between 5 m and 50 m before remaining stable through all other social thresholds.

 <!-- Figure: metrics by landcover resolution -->

-(ref:lcres) Varying spatial scale in landcover resolution.
-For each landcover resolution, multilayer networks were constructed of caribou social associations (*Rangifer tarandus*, n = 14 females) on Fogo Island, Newfoundland in summer 2017 and winter 2018 across three habitat classes (forage, forest, and open).
-A) Mean graph strength of individuals in summer layers had consistent weak connections.
-Individuals in winter forest and open habitats increased consistently while winter forage varied with a peak at 250 m and valley at 500 m.
-B) Mean layer relevance showed sparse connectivity in summer compared to winter networks and a decrease in winter forage layer relevance at higher landcover resolutions.
-C) Similarity of landcover network layers between seasons (e.g. open summer compared to open winter) forage and forest habitats but showed more variation in open habitats with increasing social thresholds.
-Note that layer similarity in forage is not shown because individuals did not interact at landcover resolutions greater than 30 m during the summer in forage habitats, so layer similarity could not be calculated.
-D) Mean connective redundancy across individuals showed a slight decreasing trend with increasing landcover resolution.

 <!-- Figure: metrics by number of observations -->

-(ref:nobs) Varying scale in number of observations.
-For each iteration, a number of observations (10-485 observations in steps of 25) were selected from the complete data set to construct multilayer networks of caribou social associations (*Rangifer tarandus*, n = 14 females) on Fogo Island, Newfoundland in summer 2017 and winter 2018 across three habitat classes (forage, forest, and open).
-A) Mean graph strength across individuals remained weak throughout for summer layers and varied for winter layers becoming relatively stable by 100 observations.
-B) Mean layer relevance across individuals in summer layers had consistent low layer relevance but increased sharply for winter layers between \~10 m and \~50 m observations before stabilizing.
-C) Similarity of network layers across habitat classes and between seasons (e.g. open summer compared to open winter) was relatively consistent across number of observations for forest and open habitats.
-Note, forage habitats are not shown given no individuals interacted in the summer forage layer.
-D) Mean connective redundancy across individuals increased rapidly between
-\~10 m and \~50 m observations and then remained constant.

 <!-- Figure: Window length -->

-(ref:winlen) Varying temporal scale in time window length.
-For each time window length (40 to 100 days in length increasing by 5 days in sequence), multilayer networks were constructed of caribou social associations (*Rangifer tarandus*, n = 14 females) on Fogo Island, Newfoundland in summer 2017 and winter 2018 across three habitat classes (forage, forest, and open).
-A) Mean graph strength across individuals in summer layers was weak but stable across increasing lengths of time except for a slight increase in strength for open and forage habitats when the season lasted more than 70 days.
-Mean graph strength was relatively stable over increasing time window lengths for winter layers, though there was more variation in strength between landcover types as window length increased.
-B) Mean layer relevance increased for summer layers across habitat classes and was stable for winter layers.
-C) Similarity of layers across habitat classes and between seasons (e.g. open summer compared to open winter) was variable with increasing window lengths, particularly for forage and open habitat types.
-D) Mean connective redundancy across individuals increased marginally with increasing window length.

 <!-- Figure: Window position -->

-(ref:winpos) Varying temporal scale in time window position.
-For each time window position (shifting the start date of the time window used to define seasons 1 to 48 days from the original), multilayer networks were constructed of caribou social associations (*Rangifer tarandus*, n = 14 females) on Fogo Island, Newfoundland in summer 2017 and winter 2018 across three habitat classes (forage, forest, and open).
-A) Mean graph strength across individuals increased in summer network layers at window position 25 and increased between window position 20 and 40 for winter network layers.
-B) Mean layer relevance increased for summer layers and slightly decreased for winter layers.
-C) Similarity of layers across habitat classes and between seasons (e.g. open summer compared to open winter) was relatively stable until window position \~28 where forage and open layer similarity decreased.
-D) Mean connective redundancy across individuals increased marginally with advancing time window position.

 # Discussion